menu

 Unlike some towns, Newcastle isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Newcastle are a mix of both white- and blue-collar jobs.
 Overall, Newcastle is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Newcastle who work in office and administrative support (10.99%), business and financial occupations (10.99%), and management occupations (10.82%).

-Newcastle is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Newcastle is a great place for families with children to consider.
+First of all, many other families with children live here, making Newcastle a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Newcastle has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Newcastle’s overall crime rate is lower than average for the country.

-As is often the case in a small town, Newcastle doesn't have a public transportation system that people use for their commute.
+Newcastle is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Newcastle is somewhat higher than in the average US city of 21.84%: 27.69% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Newcastle who are college-educated is somewhat higher than the average US community of 21.84%: 27.69% of adults in Newcastle have at least a bachelor's degree.

 The per capita income in Newcastle in 2022 was $50,860, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $203,440 for a family of four.
 However, Newcastle contains both very wealthy and poor people as well.